Java-Discord/JavaBot/README.md

 # Usage

-To start up, run the bot once, and it will generate a `config.json` file.
-Stop the bot, and set the `jdaBotToken` (under `systems`) to contain your token.
+To start up, run the bot once, and it will generate a `config` directory.
+Stop the bot, and set the `jdaBotToken` (in `systems.json`) to contain your token.
 Additionally, you should set the `mongoDatabaseUrl` to a URL to your own instance of MongoDB.

 # Commands
 Commands are defined in this bot using a `commands.yaml` configuration file.
 The data in this file is transformed at startup time into an array of `com.javadiscord.javabot.properties.command.CommandConfig` objects using JSON deserialization.